Nuclear regulatory authority

 - The Maišiagala “Radon”-type waste storage facility was closed in 1989.
 This storage was designed for institutional waste disposal with the volume about 200 m3.
 License holder - State Enterprise Ignalina NPP.
 Periodic safety review of this facility was performed in 2016.
 Licensing process for decommissioning of Maišiagala Radioactive Waste Storage Facility is ongoing.
 According to the decommissioning plan, radioactive waste stored in Maišiagala facility will be sorted and shipped to the Ignalina NPP radioactive waste treatment and storage facilities.
 It is planned to decommission Maišiagala facility till 2023.

-In accordance with the Radioactive Waste Management Development Program, approved by the Government in 2016 (amended in 2018), SE Ignalina NPP is also responsible for the implementation of a geological repository of radioactive waste.
+In accordance with the Nuclear Facilities Decommissioning and Radioactive Waste Management Development Program 2021 – 2030, State Enterprise Ignalina NPP is also responsible for the implementation of a geological repository of radioactive waste.

 Main legal instruments